mila-iqia/atari-representation-learning/README.md

   'player_score': 0,
   'num_lives': 2}}
 ```
 **Note:** In our experiments, we use additional preprocessing for Atari environments mainly following Minh et. al, 2014.
 See [aari/envs.py](aari/envs.py) for more info!

 If you want the raw RAM annotations (which parts of ram correspond to each state variable), check out [aari/ram_annotations.py](aari/ram_annotations.py)

 ### Probing
+**Important**: The RAM labels are meant for full-sized Atari observations (210 * 160).
+Probing results won't be accurate if you downsample the observations.

 We provide an interface for the included probing tasks.

 First, get episodes for train, val and, test: